Ivan-Veselov/console-roguelike/README.md

   <img src="https://github.com/Ivan-Veselov/console-roguelike/wiki/images/demo.gif">
 </p>

 This project was done as part of Software Design course in Saint Petersburg Academic University (Spring 2018).
-It is a simple [roguelike](https://en.wikipedia.org/wiki/Roguelike) console game written on Kotlin.
+It is a simple [roguelike](https://en.wikipedia.org/wiki/Roguelike) console game written in Kotlin.

 ## Building